Year of entry 2024

 - Tailor the course to suit your career aspirations with a broad selection of optional modules that’ll hone your knowledge in the topics that interest you the most.

-- Experience expert theoretical and practical teaching delivered by a programme team made up of researchers and academics from the Institute for Transport Studies who have extensive expertise across a variety of transport disciplines.
+- Familiarise yourself with industry-standard models and tools.
+Experience expert theoretical and practical teaching delivered by a programme team made up of researchers and academics from the Institute for Transport Studies who have extensive expertise across a variety of transport disciplines.

-- Enhance your career prospects and join our successful alumni who have secured jobs in some of the most influential companies and institutions in transport including Jaguar Land Rover, Network Rail and the Department of Transport.
+- Enhance your career prospects and become part of our successful alumni who have secured jobs in some of the most influential companies and institutions in transport including Jaguar Land Rover, Network Rail and the Department of Transport.

 - This course offers flexible study options where you can study full-time over 12 months or part-time over 24 or 36 months to fit in with your lifestyle.